day8/re-com/README.md

 This will do a clean compile of the demo, load the required URL into your default browser and use [figwheel](https://github.com/bhauman/lein-figwheel) for debugging, which also starts a ClojureScript browser REPL.
 Sweet!

-NOTE: Because the figwheel step is an infinite loop and it starts the server required to to display the demo, the demo page will not display when initially launched.
+NOTE: Because the figwheel step is an infinite loop and it starts the server required to display the demo, the demo page will not show when initially launched.
 Simply refresh the page once the compile has finished.

 You can run the tests with this commmand: